-The default blacklist of FIREMAN is built based on the bogon list [9] and 12 common mistakes pointed out by Wool [31].
-For each IP block B listed on the bogon list, we read them as "deny any B any" and "deny any any B" rules to indicate that packets with either source IP in B or destination IP in B should be denied.
+The default blacklist of FIREMAN is built based on the bogon list [13] and 12 common mistakes pointed out by Wool [1].
+For each IP blocks B listed on the bogon list, we read them as "drop any B any" and "drop any any B" rules to indicate that packets with either source IP in B or destination IP in B should be dropped.

-Most rules listed in [31] can be encoded into the blacklist as well.
-Insecure or external access to firewall management can be encoded as "deny tcp any firewall telnet" which prevents telnet access to the firewall or "deny any external firewall" which prevents external access to the firewall.
-Insecure services like NetBios and Portmapper/Remote Procedure Call can be encoded as "deny any any netbios" which prevents access to NetBios.
+Most rules listed in [1] can be encoded into the blacklist as well.
+Insecure or external access to firewall management can be encoded as "drop tcp any firewall telnet" which prevents telnet access to the firewall or "drop any external firewall" which prevents external access to the firewall.
+Insecure services like NetBios and Portmapper/Remote Procedure Call can be encoded as "drop any any any netbios" which prevents access to NetBios.

-As discussed in Section 4.2.3, the blacklist describes prohibited behaviors and FIREMAN checks the firewall configurations against each item defined in the blacklist.
+As discussed in Section IV-B.3, the blacklist describes prohibited behaviors and FIREMAN checks the firewall configurations against each item defined in the blacklist.
 The current implementation of FIREMAN does not define a default whitelist and this check is thus omitted.
-However, it is easy to write a list of predicates and FIREMAN can read them as "accept" rules and use it to compare against the input set I at the root of ACL tree.
+However, it is easy to write a list of predicates and FIREMAN can read them as "permit" rules and use it to compare against the input set I at the root of ACL tree.

-5.3.
-Misconfigurations Discovered
+C. Misconfigurations Discovered

 Obtaining production firewall configuration scripts is not easy because they contain sensitive security information.
-Table 5 lists the configuration files that we were able to obtain to test FIREMAN: PIX1 is for a Cisco PIX firewall used at an enterprise network; BSD1 is using OpenBSD packet filter at a campus network; and PIX2 is used by another enterprise network.
+Table V lists the configuration files that we were able to obtain to test FIREMAN: PIX1 is for a Cisco PIX firewall used at an enterprise network; BSD1 is using OpenBSD packet filter at a campus network; and PIX2 is used by another enterprise network.
 Both PIX1 and BSD1 are actively used in production.
 All the script excerpts presented here have been modified to private IP address blocks.
-In Table 5, the columns "P", "C", and "E" list respectively the number of policy violations, the number of inconsistencies, and the number of inefficiencies detected for each firewall configuration.
+In Table V, the columns "P", "C", and "E" list respectively the number of policy violations, the number of inconsistencies, and the number of inefficiencies detected for each firewall configuration.

 Firewall Product #ACLs #rules P C E

 PIX1 PIX 6.03 7 249 3 16 2

-BSD1 BSD PF 2 94 3 0 0
+BSD1 OpenBSD PF 2 94 3 0 0

 PIX2 PIX 6.03 3 36 2 0 5

-Table 5: Configuration files and misconfigurations.
+TABLE V: Configuration files and misconfigurations